ssaeed85/dsc-ph5-MarsTerrainAnomalyDetection/README.md

 - Retrain AlexNet and LeNet with a smaller learning rate for a high number of iterations to see if they perform any better
 - Use pretrained weights for AlexNet and LeNet to see if it performs any better
-- Drop the majority class `other` and see if resulting models are better at delineating features.
+- Undersample or drop the majority class `other` and see if resulting models are better at delineating features.
 Initial forays into this were not too promising.
 - Gather more labeled data
+- Implement *Intersection Over Union* to clean up annotation of images

 # Citations: